What is therapy, and how can it help?

 My approach to therapy can be described as collaborative and client-focused, flexibly addressing concerns and adapting to each person.
 Together with clients, I determine an appropriate treatment plan and identify goals that meet their needs, which can change over time in therapy.
 I take an active and directive approach as needed while continuing to attend to the therapeutic relationship and process.

-You will be given space for feelings to emerge and be acknowledged while providing a sense of containment.
-In the midst of a busy life, you will be encouraged to slow a bit down and take the time to reflect while in session.
+You will be given space for feelings to emerge and be acknowledged while having a sense of containment.
+In the midst of a busy life, you will be encouraged to slow it down and take the time to reflect while in session.
 You will be taken through exploring past experiences, creating connections with who you are in the present and building insight into patterns that may no longer be serving you.

 Therapy can be uncomfortable and even intense at times.
 This tends to happen when change is being made (growing pains), as we unlearn deep-seated messages and let go of firmly held defenses.
-As with any developing relationship, I am learning about you and understanding your experiences, so I may make missteps and will admit that openly.
+As with any developing relationship, I am learning about you and understanding your experiences, so I very well could misstep and will admit that openly.

 Therapy can also take time and not always follow a clear, linear path.
 It really is a process through which I may serve in different roles, depending on your needs at any given point.
 However that may look like, you are not alone as I will guide, encourage, and support you in your journey of wellness and self-discovery.